~Raynaud’s syndrome causes white or blue fingertips in the cold or during stressful situations.

 Raynaud’s Syndrome (or Phenomenon) is an episodic vasospastic disorder causing decreased blood flow and numbness in the fingers and other extremities.

 As the blood vessels constrict, it reduces the blood flow to the fingers or other extremities.
-Cold or stress (physical or mental) can trigger it.
+Cold or stress (physical or mental) can trigger the blood vessel constriction..

-Women are more likely than men to have Raynaud’s syndrome, with some reports of up to 20% prevalence.[ref]
+Women are more likely than men to have Raynaud’s syndrome.
+Some researchers reports of almost 1 in 5 women having Raynaud’s.[ref]

 Often Raynaud’s occurs along with other underlying conditions, such as autoimmune diseases or connective tissue disorders.
 Sometimes Raynaud’s Phenomenon can be ‘primary’ and occur alone.